 Various political scientists have given different classifications of governments.
-Ancient Greek philosopher Aristotle had classified government into three types: monarchy, aristocracy and democracy.
+Ancient Greek philosopher Aristotle had classified government into monarchy, aristocracy and democracy.

 While Marriot has classified government into parliamentary or presidential, unitary and federal governments.

-Therefore there is not a uniform pattern of government but the state is a universal institution having one single form with its four essential elements namely population, territory, government and sovereignty.
+Therefore this is not a uniform pattern of government but the state is a universal institution having one single form with its four essential elements namely population, territory, government and sovereignty.

 The state is therefore an indestructible union of citizens having the chief characteristics of permanence and continuity while government is only a part of the state.

-– Shivute Kaapanda is an African Activist writer from Eyanda village; he is also a Columnist and author of the book titled “The Conscious Republic”. email@example.com
+– Shivute Kaapanda is an Activist writer and author of the book titled “The Conscious Republic”.
+He writes from Eyanda Village.